 add a couple tablespoons of a healthy sweetener if you like.
 I love this as it is.

 I used frozen cherries and mangos but let them sit out about 10 minutes before I used them

 This is more like mousse than it is jello.

 Put 1/4 cup water in a bowl and sprinkle the gelatin on top.
 In two minutes it will be ready.

 While this is dissolving, put cherries, mangos, banana, and lemon juice into the blender and choose smoothie cycle.
 Blend.
 You may add sweetener if you desire.

 Next, put gelatin in the microwave for 10 seconds to liquify it.
 Then turn on your blender and let it work while you slowly add gelatin to smoothie mixture.
 Pour it into 2 serving dishes.
 It will be set and ready to eat in just a few minutes.

 1 small banana

 2 to 3 T Non GMO organic sugar, maple syrup or desired sweetener

-Sprinkle gelatin or water on juice to soften.
-Let sit.
+Sprinkle gelatin on water or juice to soften.
+Let sit a few minutes.
 Put remaining ingredients into your blender container and blend until smooth.
 Put softened gelatin into the microwave on high and cook for 10 seconds or until dissolved.
 While blending, add gelatin slowly to ingredients in blender.
 Pour into serving dishes and refrigerate until set and cold.
 Garnish as desired.